JeffersonLab/Example-Fitting-Codes/Python/README.md

 deduce (dGE/dq ) at q2=0 is -0.108 & 0.003 fm^{-2}
 where the rms radius of the proton is given by
 (r) = 0.805 & 0.011 fm."

+This Python code does exactly this.
+First fitting the data upto 3 fm^{-3} and then passing the parameter A to a second fit which